pl2599/Image-Classification---Predictive-Modeling/README.md

 b.
 Tested GBM on HoG, and SIFT + HoG.

 3. Misc
 a.
-Contributed to `main.Rmd` and `README.md`
+Contributed to `main.Rmd` and `README.md`.
 b.
-Facilitated meetings, discussion, result output
+Facilitated meetings, discussions, result output.